romainbourdoncle/babylonian_converter/README.md

 **Description**
 This Python script is designed to convert integer numbers into their Babylonian representation.
 It was created to support work on activities from the GT3|CSEN Mathematical Problem Bank.

 *Ce script Python est conçu pour convertir les nombres entiers en leur représentation babylonienne.
-Il a été créé pour accompagner le travail sur des activités issue de la banque de problèmes mathématiques GT3|CSEN.*
+Il a été créé pour accompagner le travail sur des activités issue de la banque de problèmes mathématiques propoée par le GT3|CSEN.*

 **Note on Babylonian Notation**
 This script uses a simplified version of Babylonian notation.
 Specifically, the rule of stacking symbols in sets of three has not been implemented.